 The Bran Flakes/All Bran combo ticks the boxes in terms of speed and fuel, but surely it must be getting a bit dull, don't you think?
 I've suggested alternatives -

-- my lovely husband's favourite homemade muesli ...
+- this delicious homemade muesli ...
 REJECTED ... takes too long to chew!

 - a warming bowl of porridge ...
 REJECTED ... a 5 minute cooking time is WAY too long.